-Colombia is a breath-taking country, which is just being discovered by tourism and its travellers.
-During this journey you will experience the beauty of Colombian nature and culture.
-The itinerary takes you through different climates and landscapes ranging from the green highlands to the warm Caribbean coast.
+During this journey you will experience all the Caribbean Coast has to offer.
+From breathtaking nature in the Sierra Nevada de Santa Marta, to the sleeping beauty Mompox and vibrant Cartagena.
 And everything is complemented by authentic encounters with hospitable Colombians.
 Beside the travel programme you will always have the opportunity to take a break from everyday life.

 Day 1 Santa Marta